-This is the 4th post in a 5-part series.
+This is the fourth post in a five-part series.

 By 2012 we were on a steep growth curve.
 We added missionaries and staff for a variety of roles.
 We also made a key decision to centralize our staff in MN starting in 2014.
 We had considered moving to Colorado Springs.
 It was also the time we got our legal documents in order with the help of an employment lawyer.

 One key article I wrote for The Gospel Coalition in the summer of 2012 drove a lot of new traffic to our website.
 More and more people were learning about TLI and were interested in what we were about.

 By 2013 we were up to 13 staff, 20 short-term trips and four long-term missionaries.
 Stories from our sites began to pour in.
 We had regular trips to Uganda, Romania, Greece, Brazil, Liberia, Togo, India, Nepal and Ghana.
 Donations were up to $1.3M.
 We were beginning to see results from the training.
 Pastors were more honed into preaching the actual meaning of the text.
 We were training Christian leaders, elders, pastors and church planters.
 We had seen Afghan and Iranians come to Christ through students in our classes.
 Healthy partnerships were being formed.

 “By 2013 we were up to 13 staff, 20 short-term and four long-term missionaries.
 Stories from our sites began to pour in.
 We had regular trips to Uganda, Romania, Greece, Brazil, Liberia, Togo, India, Nepal and Ghana.”

 I met a pastor who planted a church next to a temple that practiced human sacrifice who had led the priest to Christ.
 I met Iranian migrants planting churches with little to no training.
 I met pastors in India with scars on their back inflicted by fundamentalist Hindu parents.
 It was a joy to meet them and provide the training they so desired.